-- 43. The EFIT Executive Team is pleased to report that, pursuant to the established protocols (See Exhibit F ), it is transitioning IAFD Detective/Investigators to conduct interviews without EFIT's direct supervision.
-As a result, 4 graduated the transition process and are conducting UOF investigations with minimal EFIT oversite, currently 12 IAFD personnel are progressing through the Phases of the system that will ultimately lead to an IAFD Detective/Investigators conducting UOF investigations without direct supervision of EFIT. - 44.
-Again, once a Detective/Investigator is identified by an EFIT Investigator, Supervisor or Executive Team Member, as attaining the requisite capabilities to conduct interviews without EFIT's direct supervision, the EFIT Executive Team will make a determination that the IAFD Detective/Investigator may conduct interviews and the following process will be followed: - 45.
-The EFIT Administrator and/or Deputy Administrator will notify APD Superintendent of Police Reform ("Superintendent"), IAFD Division Commander and Deputy Chief(s) (within the chain of command), along with the IMT and DOJ of the IAFD Detective/Investigator deemed qualified to commence the transition process and will document this decision. - 46.
-The Lead Supervisor will arrange a meeting with the IAFD Detective/Investigator and IAFD Supervisor, to inform them of the decision, review the phased approach and document the meeting.
+- 42. The EFIT Executive Team is pleased to report that, pursuant to the established protocols23 (See Ex.
+A), it is transitioning IAFD Detective/Investigators to conduct interviews without EFIT's direct supervision or oversight.
+As a result, 3 graduated the transition process and are conducting UOF investigations with minimal EFIT oversight, currently 9 IAFD personnel are progressing through the Phases24 of the system that will ultimately lead to an IAFD Detective/Investigators conducting UOF investigations without direct supervision or oversight of EFIT. - 43.
+Again, once a Detective/Investigator is identified by an EFIT Investigator, Supervisor or Executive Team Member, as attaining the requisite capabilities to conduct interviews without EFIT's direct supervision, the EFIT Executive Team will make a determination that the IAFD Detective/Investigator may conduct interviews and the following process will be followed: - 44.
+The EFIT Administrator and/or Deputy Administrator will notify APD Superintendent of Police Reform ("Superintendent"), IAFD Division Commander and Deputy Chief(s) (within

-&lt;sup>22 These protocols were distributed to APD, IMT and DOJ and comments were incorporated into the final process.
+23 These protocols were distributed to APD, IMT and DOJ and comments were incorporated into the final process.

-&lt;sup>23 These statistics do not include two IAFD Detectives that were in the transition phases, one transferred from IAFD to the Level 1 Pilot Project and the other was promoted.
+24 These statistics do not include two IAFD Detectives that were in the transition phases, one transferred from IAFD to the Level 1 Pilot Project and the other was promoted.

-- 47. The Lead Supervisor will inform the EFIT Supervisors who in turn will notify the EFIT Teams of the IAFD Detective/Investigator in the transition process. - 48.
+- the chain of command), along with the IMT and DOJ of the IAFD Detective/Investigator deemed qualified to commence the transition process and will document this decision. - 45.
+Mr. Bone ("Lead Supervisor") will arrange a meeting with the IAFD Detective/Investigator and IAFD Supervisor, to inform them of the decision, review the phased approach and document the meeting. - 46.
+The Lead Supervisor will inform the EFIT Supervisors who in turn will notify the EFIT Teams of the IAFD Detective/Investigator in the transition process. - 47.
 If at any time during a transition phase the EFIT Executive Team believes that the IAFD Detective/Investigator needs to remain in the phase longer, or remedial action is required, the reasons will be documented and provided to the Superintendent, Deputy Chief(s) and IAFD Commander.
-Examples of remedial action include, but are not limited to, coaching by EFIT staff, the Detective/Investigator remaining in a phase for an extended period of time and such other actions as determined by EFIT. - 49.
-The EFIT Lead Supervisor will meet with the IAFD Detectives/Investigators and their Supervisor to discuss performance prior to advancing from each phase:
+Examples of remedial action include, but are not limited to, coaching by EFIT staff, the Detective/Investigator remaining in a phase for an extended period of time and such other actions as determined by EFIT. - 48.
+As stated above, unfortunately, two graduates left APD.
+Again, sustainability is a real concern for EFIT.
+Sustainability, and its attendant consequences, are further addressed in this report. - 49.
+The EFIT Lead Supervisor will meet with the IAFD Detectives/Investigators and their Supervisor to discuss performance prior to advancing from each phase. - 50.
+It is important to note the EFIT Executive Team modified these protocols during this reporting period.
+The previous protocols are listed below, and the new protocols follow.
+The EFIT Executive Team thought it prudent to include both sets of protocols in this report since they were both applicable at different times during this reporting period.